-Tony Tin is the Director of Library and Learning Resource.
-Joining VinUniversity, an affiliate English-speaking University in Vietnam with Cornell University and University of Pennsylvania in 2020, Tony is responsible for establishing a new, smart library in the Hanoi campus and oversee all Library’s functions through effective strategic planning to ensure it meets all Q5 stars requirement.
-He was formerly the Director of Library and Information Services at Renison University College, a federated college within University of Waterloo.
-He was in charge of library services and on-going development of the library’s collection in support of the College’s academic programs and research activities.
+Being the Director of Library and Information Services at a federated college within University of Waterloo, Tony in charge of library services and on-going development of the library’s collection in support of the College’s academic programs and research activities.
 Prior to his Renison appointment, Tony was the Head, Digital Initiatives and Electronic Resources at Athabasca University (AU), where he oversaw the library’s digital preservation, repository development, electronic publishing, mobile library, the metadata harvesting service, and other digitization initiatives.
 Tony led the library digitization unit, providing a variety of scanning, OCR, and text encoding services to the library, AU academic centers and external clients, and contributed to major projects funded by provincial and federal agencies.

 Tony is an experienced information professional with many years of E-learning leadership and consultant experience.
 He was the Multimedia Consultant of the Learning Technology Unit, Saskatchewan Education.
 He was responsible for developing and maintaining the online Evergreen Curriculum.
 Tony represented Saskatchewan Education in local, regional, and provincial (Multitype Library) database licensing consortia, co-ordinating 129 School Net Grassroots projects in Saskatchewan, and developed online educational modules for the World Bank on Information Technology in Education.
 Tony also has extensive experience in school libraries.
 He has worked as a teacher-librarian and resource-based learning consultant in the past.